derektan95/Deep-Reinforcement-Learning-Algorithms/p1_navigation/README.md

 2. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.

+3. For more specific instructions on how to setup your Anaconda Python environment, please refer to the README.md at the [root of this repository](https://github.com/derektan95/deep-reinforcement-learning-udacity-nanodegree).

 ### Instructions

 Follow the instructions in `Navigation.ipynb` to get started with training your own agent!